Get the support you need to regain your health, sense of wellbeing and to reduce the chances of recurrence.

 Nutritional therapy is the application of nutritional science to improve health and wellbeing.
 This involves identifying imbalances in the body and what problems or symptoms they are causing.
 Nutritional therapy is not a replacement for medical care but, more accurately, a complementary medicine, tailored towards the needs of the individual.
 Unlike some forms of dietary advice, it is a highly regulated profession, anchored to evidence-based data and science.

 Cancer has touched many members of my family.
 My mother suffered from leukemia, my father had breast cancer, one of my brothers had lymphoma and another had bladder cancer.
 A few years ago, I lost one of my sisters to lung cancer.
 These experiences with cancer have fired my passion for learning how nutritional therapy can help.
 I strongly believe nutritional support after breast cancer treatment should be part of any cancer recovery program, as a form of complementary therapy, alongside conventional treatments.

 I completed a degree in Nutritional Medicine back in 2014, after which I worked in various NHS Trusts, helping patients recover from cancer.
 My main areas of interest are cancer prevention, nutritional support after breast cancer treatment, ageing and weight problems.

-I offer consultations, face-to-face, at my London address in Muswell Hill, online, or by phone for clients in the UK and abroad.
+I offer consultations, face-to-face, at my house in Oxford, online, or by phone for clients in the UK and abroad.